 Dead Sticking With Gulp Baits

 Gulp baits work awesome with this dead sticking technique.
 Because of the scent and the softness of these baits, they are perfect for dead sticking.
 Get them to the right depth in the right area and you’ll catch plenty of smallmouth bass by dead sticking in deeper water.

 Using a scented bait or very good free falling bait, you can flip out your bait and just wait.
 Let it sit for up to a couple minutes and then try the next productive spot.
 You will catch some bass with this technique, but it does take a lot of patience.

 This can be super effective if you can get the right bait right on the bed.

 Stand up jigheads will help position the bait up off the bottom.
 Get a realistic looking bait and load it up with scent.
 Cast it into a fish-holding spot and just let it sit there.
 You’ll get some bites for sure.
 With it be fast and furious, probably not.
 However, this is a way to tempt some of those finicky bass that don’t want to chase a bait.

 Dead Sticking with a Wacky Worm

 Wacky worms are the ultimate do nothing baits.
 You can flip it in a spot where bass can be found and then literally do nothing and you will get plenty of bites.
-We’re not just talking about the bites as the bait falls to the bottom either.
-You can get bites by just letting it comes to rest on the bottom.
-The wacky worms that are loaded up with salt or garlic will help you get more bites with this technique.
+You will get bites as it falls to the bottom, however, you will also catch smallmouth bass by just letting it come to rest on the bottom.
+The wacky worms that are loaded up with salt or garlic will help you get more bites when using this technique.